 The Mapping: Culture and GIScience (MCGIS) research group seeks to facilitate collaboration between colleagues with research interests from a variety of geographical sub-disciplines that involve GIS and mapping.

-This unique combination of researchers allows a holistic view of mapping to be taken, in which we are able to draw upon both technical and critical skillsets in the development of new methods and applications.
+This unique combination of researchers allows a holistic view of mapping to be taken, in which we are able to draw upon both technical and critical skill sets in the development of new methods and applications.

-Our focus, therefore, lies in areas such as emergent technologies, data analysis, data visualisation and software development in a wide variety of application drawn from both human and physical Geography.
+Our focus, therefore, lies in areas such as emergent technologies, data analysis, data visualisation and software development in a wide variety of application drawn from both human and physical geography.

 The group benefits from the use of university facilities such as the University Map Library, which houses one of the most significant map collections in the UK, and equipment for mapping, surveying and data collection including both fixed-wing and rotary UAV’s.